soma-smart/doc-devlens/docs/9 - Devlens in CI.md

 # Devlens in CI
+***GITHUB ACTION IN PROGRESS***

-One of the use of **DEVLENS** is to be a part of your project CI. **DEVLENS** can provide you quick checks really useful if you want to be sure your team is following code rules.
+One of the uses of **DEVLENS** is to be a part of your project's CI. **DEVLENS** can provide you with quick checks that are really useful if you want to ensure your team is following code rules.

 Here is an example of how to use **DEVLENS** directly from our release.
-You can also download devlens and use it from your project root.
+You can also download Devlens and use it from your project root.

 ## Example CI